 Once you’ve signed up for a Xbox Game Pass subscription, you can browse the full catalogue of available games either online or directly in your Xbox One dashboard.
 Then, you simply need to install the ones you want to play, and they’ll play exactly the same way that they would had you bought a physical or digital copy.

 The service is based on installations rather than streaming the games (in the same way that Netflix streams TV and film, or Spotify streams music).
 Microsoft have stated this is because of concerns about the reliability of internet connections to maintain game streams.

 Xbox Games Pass cost

 Xbox Game Pass is available as a 14-day free trial to all Xbox players.
 After that, it’s £7.99 a month.

 Recently, we’ve spotted more Xbox bundles containing subscriptions to the Game Pass service, so keep an eye out if you’re buying a console!
 The official Xbox One “Starter Bundle” comes with 3 months of Game Pass membership and 3 months of Xbox Live Gold as standard.

-If your subscription expires, you will no longer be able to play any games you’ve installed via Game Pass.
-However, your installations and game data will remain intact on your Xbox, so you will be able to pick up where you left off by re-subscribing, provided the game is still part of the Game Pass service.
+One thing to note is that if your subscription expires, you will no longer be able to play any games you’ve installed via Xbox Game Pass.
+However, your installations and game data will remain intact on your Xbox, so you will be able to pick up where you left off by re-subscribing, provided the game is still part of the Xbox Game Pass service.